jkotra/jkotra.github.io/content/posts/eclipse-essentials.md

 ![Content Assist in Action](https://i.imgur.com/KOGUReO.png "Content Assist in Action")

-Content Assist (or) Auto Complete is essential part of any IDE.
+Content Assist (or) Auto Complete is an essential part of any IDE.
 It is enabled by default but proposals might be unchecked (depends on your edition, of course).

 *Window->Preferences->Editor->Content Assist->Advanced*